NiteshBharadwaj/ml-quant/Readme.md

 ### Experiment 1 - Learning the prior:
 Using the known model ground-truth is created.
 Model is trained with full supervision.
 We can see that the network learns well to match the ground-truth.

-Results are presented as pricing error in USD per 1M EUR notional.
+Results are presented as pricing error in USD per 1M underlying qty.

 ### Experiment 2 - Learning the posterior:
 For various percentages of available calibrated vols from the unknown model, model behavior is shown as gif.